netdata/netdata/docs/why-netdata.md

 **Here's why Netdata is different:**

-*    The dashboard is enriched with information that is useful for most people.
+*    Netdata enriches its dashboard with information that is useful for most people.
 Netdata includes the community knowledge and expertise about the metrics right in the dashboard to improve clarity.

 *    The metrics are incorporated into the database where they get converted, stored, and organized into a human-friendly format.
 For example, CPU utilization in Netdata gets stored as percentages instead of kernel ticks.